Filing a Wage and Hour Claim - Alaska

-- An employee of an employer who employs three people or less in the regular course of business
+- An employee of an employer who has less than four employees

-- Any employee of any employer engaged in small mining operations where not more than 12 people are employed, as long as an individual is employed not in excess of 12 hours a day or 56 hours a week during a period or periods of not more than 14 workweeks in the aggregate in any calendar year during the mining season
+- Employees of small mining operations (less than 13 employees), as long as the individual is not employed more than 12 hours a day or 56 hours a week during a period of not more than 14 work weeks per year

-- Any individual employed as an outside buyer of poultry, eggs, cream or milk in their raw or natural state
+- Outside buyers of poultry, eggs, cream or milk in their raw or natural state

-- Work performed by an employee under a Flexible Work Hour Plan if the plan is included as part of a collective bargaining agreement
+- Employees who have a Flexible Work Hour Plan as part of a collective bargaining agreement

 - Work performed by an employee under a Voluntary Flexible Work Hour Plan if: